Trunk Bay Beach Guide

 Reef-safe sunscreen is a must when you snorkel here.
 It can keep you safe from the sun and protect wildlife and the environment from harmful chemicals commonly found in sunscreen.

-Check the weather forecast before going on your snorkeling adventure.
+Check the weather forecast before going snorkeling.
 Rough seas can turn even the most tranquil of waters into a danger.
 When in doubt, ask for advice from one of the nearby National Park staff, and always abide by posted signs.

-The Trunk Bay underwater snorkeling trail provided by the National Park Service is just off the shore between Trunk Bay beach and Trunk Cay.
-Although not a path in the traditional sense, this does provide visitors of any skill level the best chance of seeing the marine life.
+The Trunk Bay underwater snorkeling trail provided by the National Park Service is just off the shore between Trunk Bay Beach and Trunk Cay.
+Although not a path in the traditional sense, the underwater trail does provide visitors of any skill level the best chance of seeing the marine life.

 The snorkeling trial is one of the more unique attractions on St. John, so bring your snorkeling gear along to explore it.